-Operate-Maintain / Concession and Lease - The above models address initial project delivery.
+Operate-Maintain / Concession and Lease

+The above models address initial project delivery.
 In addition, there are forms of long-term operations and maintenance or concession and lease arrangements that can qualify as P3s.
 At the most extreme, these would extend to the entire airport (as is the case for many European airports, but is not generally possible in the United States except through the FAA's Airport Privatization Pilot Program).
 However, such arrangements can be downscaled below the level of a whole airport but still cover complex and high value airport operations.
-The Lawyers need to be comfortable with the lack of clear precedents.
+The purpose of using such arrangements would be to achieve some of the benefits of a P3 with respect to the delivery of a service or the operations and maintenance of a particular facility.
+In essence, this P3 is itself a permutation of the traditional maintenance or capital investment models.